defeo/aws/_tutorials/websockets.md

    - Checks that `opponent` is not `this` (a user can't challenge itself);
    - Checks that `opponent` and `this` are both `AVAILABLE`;
    - Switches the state of both `opponent` and `this` to `PLAYING`;
+   - Returns `true`;

+   Modify the WebSocket `message` handler to handle *challenge* message types.
+When a new challenge request is received, it calls the `.invite()` method on the challenger user, then

    - Sends a WebSocket message to `opponent` to notify it of the new game;
    - If everything has gone well: